parapluu/Concuerror/docs/index.md

 If a scheduling leads to one or more processes crashing or deadlocking, Concuerror will print a detailed trace of all the events that lead to the error and by default stop the exploration.
+You can then use this trace to debug the detected error.

 Otherwise it will keep exploring schedulings, until it has checked them all.
 [Will the exploration ever finish?](/faq/#will-the-exploration-ever-finish)

+## What are race conditions?

+Concuerror's operation is based on detecting pairs of operations that are racing, i.e. could have a different result if scheduled in the opposite order.
+You can see some of these pairs by using the [`--show_races` option](https://hexdocs.pm/concuerror/concuerror_options.html#show_races_option-0).

+Remember, however, that not all race conditions are necessarily bad!
+An example of benign racing
+is when worker processes report their progress by sending messages to a work managing process.
+These messages are racing,
+as they may reach (and be received) by the managing process in different orders.

+Race conditions become can lead to errors when the program expects certain events to occur in a particular order, but that order is not always guaranteed.
+Such errors are often hard to reproduce, when they require rare, particular schedulings.

+Concuerror systematically explores all "meaningfully different" schedulings, detecting all such errors or verifying their absence.

 ## How does Concuerror work?